 Unusual Options Activity Insight: Las Vegas Sands

-Shares of Las Vegas Sands (NYSE:LVS) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $49.61.
+Las Vegas Sands (NYSE:LVS) shares experienced unusual options activity on Friday.
+The stock price moved down to $48.86 following the option alert.

 - Trade Type: CALL